piotrstaniow/reactshop/README.md

 ## Development

+### Step 6 - Events handling
+Event handling in React is similar to that in HTML.
+However, the attributes are all the same but written in camelcase and we're passing a function reference to them.

+- `CategoryItem` is now a _dumb component_, meaning all the business logic goes to some _smart component_ above it, like `CategoryGrid`.
+Prepare a method of `CategoryGrid` and pass it to `CategoryItem` as a prop - it'll handle click on the item.
+- Within `CategoryItem` use `onClick` to handle clicking event to the rendered div.
+Pass the function received in the props.

 ### Step 5 - Functional components
 For a dumb component that only accept props and render html we may simplify our code using _functional components_.
 They do not have their state